sftcd/openssl/esnistuff/README.md

 Most recent first...

+- Yay! finally got it right (had to take back some of my copying stuff NSS do - they prepend AAD with 8 0x00's but copying that wasn't a good plan:-) Have now added the code to check the returned nonce in the EE, and that seems to work.
+Next up should be a range of tidy-up stuff, then maybe ask some OpenSSL folks how bad they think the code is...

 - Feeding same private, h/s key share and client_random and ESNIKeys values to both NSS and OpenSSL, I get the same public, Z and Zx and hashes and AAD.
 But I end up with different symm K and IV.